 Current Electricity Aggregation Contract with Homefield Energy Ends July 31, 2017

 The City's current contract with Homefield Energy will end on July 31, 2017, at which point the City will switch to Dynegy Energy Services.
-Evanston’s electricity supply price with Homefield Energy is 6.923 cents per kWh from August 2016 through July 2017.
+Evanston’s electricity supply price with Homefield Energy is $0.06923 per kWh from August 2016 through July 2017.
 Evanston’s contract provides 100 percent renewable energy by purchasing Renewable Energy Credits (RECs), which ensure that green energy is being produced and added to the electricity grid.
 RECs will come from facilities, such as wind farms, located in Illinois or a neighboring state and are required to be generated within one year of the energy being used by the aggregated group.

 Electricity Aggregation Frequently Asked Questions